Craigharrison79/MS2-Quiz-Game/README.md

 Forking the project

-When you finish log into Github, navigate to the repository page and select MS1-Dental-Clinic.
+When you finish log into Github, navigate to the repository page, and select MS1-Dental-Clinic.
 Top right of the page click on the fork button.

 More information on fork repository: